 The Treaty of Ghent did little to resolve the outstanding quarrels between the United States and Great Britain.
 There was reason to believe that a future war could break out between the two nations at a moment’s notice.

 Both nations immediately implemented plans to improve defensive networks throughout the Americas.

 The British began an extensive canal-building effort to improve military communications and transportation while simultaneously encouraging settlers to avoid large tracts of wilderness along the border.
 This untamed land would help serve as a buffer against any American aggression.1

 The United States also moved to fortify defenses, though not where you might think.
-The battles of the War of 1812 showed that the US was most vulnerable along its long Atlantic seaboard, not at its northern border.
-Most military expenditures post-war were directed towards improving coastal forts, while little was given to forts along the border.
+The War of 1812 showed that the US was most vulnerable along its long Atlantic seaboard, not the northern border.
+Forts along the border lacked upgrades while the US directed most military expenditures post-war towards improving coastal forts.

-The United States concluded that should war break out again, the British-Canadians posed little offensive threat and was one that could be easily countered given the population and industrial advantage.1
+The United States concluded that the British-Canadians posed little offensive threat if war broke out again.
+This threat could easily be countered given the US population and industrial advantage.1

-Both nations reduced their forces after the war, though both were left with a large force of some twenty-five wooden vessels each.
-The American also had two ships in the dockyards being built that would likely have become the largest ships in existence at the time.1,3
+Both nations reduced their forces after the war, though both kept a large force of some twenty-five wooden vessels each.
+The Americans were also building two new ships that likely would have become the largest ships in existence at the time.1,3

 When the United States received word that Britain intended to increase the size and efficacy of their lake fleets, it became alarmed at the escalation of armaments in the region.

 The Rush-Bagot treaty of 1817 was a landmark agreement between the United States and Great Britain to limit the number of naval vessels each nation could employ on the Great Lakes and Lake Champlain.
 The treaty helped form the basis of the later agreements to demilitarize the entire boundary.